fabric/fabric/sites/docs/upgrading.rst

 General / conceptual
 --------------------

-- Fabric 2 is fully Python 3 compatible; as a cost, Python 2.5 support has been dropped - in fact, we've dropped support for anything older than Python 2.7.
+- Modern Fabric is fully Python 3 compatible; as a cost, Python 2.5 support (a longstanding feature of Fabric 1) has been dropped - in fact, we've dropped support for anything older than Python 2.7.
 - The CLI task-oriented workflow remains a primary design goal, but the library use case is no longer a second-class citizen; instead, the library functionality has been designed first, with the CLI/task features built on